PuranjaySharma/PuranjaySharma.github.io/README.md

 # About Me
-I am puranjay Sharma a Computer Science Enthusiast.
+I am Puranjay Sharma a Computer Science Enthusiast.
 Learning new things each day.